 How well do you deal with change?
 No one is immune to the desire for things to stay the same- after all, life’s easier if you never have to grow or adapt.
 But the truth about life is that environments change, organizations change and people change.
 It is important to have a strategic business plan that is also adaptive.
 Virtually nothing will ever stay the same.
-Especially during these times of economic crisis, it’s more important than ever to prepare ourselves and our employees for change- both expected and unexpected.
+It’s more important than ever to prepare ourselves and our employees for change- both expected and unexpected.

 In addition to your internal environment, your strategic plan needs to be adaptive to survive changing or unanticipated conditions.
 A business that develops and executes a strategic plan gains significantly from the experience, and starting with a working model and achieving a tangible plan can be more successful for your business than having no plan at all.

 Over the life of a strategic plan, a company’s vision and mission often remain the same, but its goals and objectives probably need to be revised.
 Depending on the industry, some businesses can maintain a strategic plan for a year or longer, whereas others have to respond to market changes more frequently.